-Hannah Kerr, with her hit song Warrior, come to Tulsa for the first time on July 17th
+Hannah Kerr, with her hit song Warrior, is coming to Tulsa on July 17th!

 If ever a word captured an artist’s heart and ministry, it is the one Hannah Kerr has chosen as the title of her first full-length album.

 “The word ‘Overflow’ sums up this whole project,” she says.
 “Musically, I want what pours out of me to be the overflow of what God is pouring into me.
 It’s not about my ability or my talent, but about letting God pour truth and wisdom into me and then writing and singing songs that matter.”

 That is precisely what she has done with Overflow.
 The album takes us on a very personal journey made universal by Hannah’s ability to bring emotions to life, and to bring listeners into God’s presence.
 As such, it is music as a ministry, a combination at the core of her personal and professional journey alike.